Product

 3. Szlachetna Paczka

-• The use of real-life stories, like that of Mrs. Halina, creates a strong emotional connection.
+• The use of real-life stories, such as Mrs. Halina’s, creates a strong emotional connection.

 • The use of impactful images and statistics, such as the number of families waiting for help, conveys the urgency and scale of the need.